jzhangc/git_R_STATS_KBS/README.md

 The program has a new name: RBioplot.

-Along with the necessary name change for some functions, I have also added some minor new features to the existing functions.
-Please see the following:
+Along with the necessary name change for some functions, some minor new features have also been added to the existing functions.

 - Function name change (old -> new)	*Note that the usage of those functions are unchanged*